red-gate/level-up-academy/web-training/JavaScript/Week 6 - Fetching data/Instructions.md

 # Exercise 3 - FETCH and POST
 - Pop over to https://ipinfo.io/developers to figure out how to call the ipinfo API from JavaScript
 - Make a `fetch` request to ipinfo and ensure you get a response.
+  - You need to register to get an authentication token.
+(It takes 10 seconds to do it using GitHub auhentication).
 - Make a decision about where to POST the exercise data
   - I want to have my own request bucket to look into: Sign into [Pipedream (formerly requestbin)](https://pipedream.com/) to register an endpoint
   - I want to use whatever is provided for me in the exercise: Use the following address to post to "https://eno8r4ahvr1xg.x.pipedream.net/"